Preparing for a medical emergency gives peace of mind to caregivers of aging parents and improves crisis health care for elderly patients.

-Some people in Virginia will also choose to have a Durable Do Not Resuscitate Order (DDNR) or a Physician’s Order for Scope of Treatment (POST) or in Kansas will have a TPOPP (Transportable Physician Orders for Patient Preferences) form.
+Some people in Virginia will also choose to have a Durable Do Not Resuscitate Order (DDNR) or a Physician’s Order for Scope of Treatment (POST).
 All require a physician’s order and your loved one should discuss the options with their doctor.

 9. Prepare Little Comforts for Emergency Room Visits

 Medical emergencies can be frightening and exhausting.
 Some involve lengthy waits in the emergency room.
 Consider a few comforts - for both you and your loved one - that you can grab quickly on the way out the door: your loved one’s reading glasses and hearing aids, a book or newspaper, a wrap to keep them warm, healthy snacks, change for vending, machines, a cell phone charger, etc.

 10. Check in Often with Your Loved One

 See your loved one often in person so you can monitor any changes in their health and their living situation.
 If you can’t visit, arrange for friends or a professional advocate to do so.

 How Care is There Geriatric Care Management Helps You:

 Are you a long distance caregiver, do you travel, or are you busy managing your own life, family, and career?
 At Care is There Geriatric Care Management, we fill the gaps by being on-site with your loved one and working with them to take the necessary steps.
 We will:

 - Identify a local contact as an emergency advocate, or serve in that role ourselves